papyrcms/papyrcms/readme.md

 * cloudinaryApiKey
 * cloudinaryApiSecret

-#### MongoDB (Required for site use)
+#### Database (Required for site use)
-The following key can be obtained by signing up for an account at mlab.com and creating a database, or by using your own local mongo db.
+* databaseURI: The URI for your database.
+* databaseDriver: The type of database you are using.
+The Mongoose and Sequelize ORMs are used here, so accepted strings are:
+	* mongodb
+	* mysql
+	* mariadb
+	* postgres
+	* mssql
+	* sqlite

-* mongoURI: The URI used by mongo for your database.
+* mongoURI (deprecated): The MongoDB specific URI for your database.

 #### Etc (Required for site use)
 * jwtSecret: A random string used to sign JSON Web Tokens.